Webstep is an IT services company. We are an expert house developing digital solutions for more than 250 clients, spanning multiple industries.

 Siw Ødegaard, born in 1966, has various experiences from Virtualworks Group AS. – now Ayfie Group – as CFO and from LINK Mobility Group ASA as CFO and Executive Vice President M&A and IR.
 She holds a BA from University of London and Master of Management programs from BI.

-Mrs Ødegaard is an independent board member, holding no shares in the company at 31.
-December 2017
+Mrs Ødegaard is an independent board member, and holds 13.025 shares in the company as of september 2020, through Kvinnesiden AS.

 Toril Nag, Board Member